anonymokata/0601e4f8-58c2-11ea-8b8c-12ba8aed38af/BabysitterKada/README.md

 ### Building and Running Solution/Tests

 The solution was built in Visual Studio 2019.
-The easiest way to build and run everything is open the BabysitterKada.sln in Visual Studio.
+The easiest way to run everything is open the BabysitterKada.sln in Visual Studio and build the solution to create the executable.

 Tests were written with MSTest.
 If you have MSTest installed you can run the command